PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 based on using a departmental template, but most advice also applicable to other sites

+easiest way to prepare an effective site:

+- well organised - no out of date docs/info, files in logical place & order
+- USE THE READING LIST
+- remove any unused template placeholders

 ## 1: General site settings
 For an introduction to key parts of the site, see the [Detailed guide: Navigate Ultra sites](../ultra/navigate-ultra-sites.md)